GSAPP-CDP/Smorgasbord/src/content/modules/13-arch-drawing/13-2_projection.md

 ### Plan Oblique

-Unlike all of the perspective and parallel projections we've used so far, **we can't create an oblique in Rhino just by changing the settings or placement of the camera**.
-We have to manipulate the actual geometry of our model.
+Unlike all of the perspective and parallel projections we've used so far, **we can't create an oblique axonometric drawing in Rhino just by changing the settings or placement of the camera**.
+We have to distort the actual geometry of our model.
 So select all of your 3D geometry, `copy` it to a new location in the model, and then `hide` the original.

 Select the new geometry you just copied, switch to `Right` view, and then `Shear` it by 45 degrees.